UPPMAX/naiss_intro_python/docs/evaluations/20251014/README.md

 - [Reflection](../../reflections/20251014/README.md)
 - Number of non-duplicate registrations: 30
 - Number of cancellations: 3
-- Number of participants: 6
+- Number of active participants, whole day: 6 (22%)
+- Number of active participants, either half-day: 12 (some learners attended 1 half-day only) (44%)
-- Number of evaluations: 6
+- Number of evaluations: 6 (100% fill-in rate by those at the second half-day)

 ## Results